 #5- Your hair products are clogging your pores

-Hair products often contain the same pore-clogging chemicals and ingredients that are in your least favorite beauty products!
-I have experienced firsthand the effects of these ingredients on my skin, back acne, chest acne, even acne along the hairline.
+Hair products often contain the same pore-clogging chemicals and ingredients that are in your least favourite beauty products!
+I have experienced first hand the effects of these ingredients on my skin, back acne, chest acne, even acne along the hairline.
 The easiest way to avoid this is by switching to a sulfate-free shampoo.
 This will stop the acne from appearing as a result of your haircare routine.

 #6- Sweaty workouts

 It is important to stay fit and healthy.
 But sweaty, vigorous workouts can result in unsightly body acne all over.
 I make sure that I shower immediately after an intense workout to make sure that my hard work does not cause anybody acne, as it can be hard to get rid of!
 Before working out you should also remove all your makeup!

 It could be something as little as the type of detergent you use to wash your clothes!
 Certain laundry detergents can react with our skin and cause irritation and acne, but there is an easy fix.
 Switch to a sensitive, fragrance-free brand of detergent, and hopefully, you will notice the difference.
 It took just one wash for me to realize that my detergent was causing all kinds of problems and I didn’t even know!

 It is no surprise that sunbathing will dry out your skin.
 It triggers excess oil production and makes acne ten times worse!
 So, if skin cancer isn’t enough to scare you away, then you should think of all the other issues that can result from just a short time in direct sun.
 Make sure to slather on the sunscreen if you are going to be outside and this should also act to reduce your acne at the same time.